Children of Men soundtracks: Fragments of a Prayer from the Motion Picture "Children of Men"

-The film score, Fragments of a Prayer, was composed by John Tavener and released on Varèse Sarabande.
+The film score, entitled Fragments of a Prayer, was composed by John Tavener and released on Varèse Sarabande.

-Director Alfonso Cuarón describes Tavener's "Fragments of a Prayer," as "a spiritual comment rather than a narrative support."
+Director Alfonso Cuarón describes Tavener's Fragments of a Prayer as "a spiritual comment rather than a narrative support."
 The track features mezzo-soprano Sarah Connolly and is used as a powerful motif.
 Unlike most composers, Tavener chose not to score the piece to the film, but to the screenplay instead.